tcp-direct/database/README.md

 type Keeper interface {
 	// Path should return the base path where all stores should be stored under. (likely as subdirectories) Path() string

 	// Init should initialize our Filer at the given path, to be referenced and called by dataStore.
 	Init(name string, options ...any) error
 	// With provides access to the given dataStore by providing a pointer to the related Filer.
-	With(name string) Store
+	With(name string) Filer

-	// WithNew should initialize a new Filer at the given path.
+	// WithNew should initialize a new Filer at the given path and return a pointer to it.
 	WithNew(name string, options ...any) Filer

+	// Destroy should remove the Filer by the given name.
+	// It is up to the implementation to decide if the data should be removed or not.
+	Destroy(name string) error

 	Discover() ([]string, error)

 	AllStores() map[string]Filer

+	// BackupAll should create a backup of all [Filer] instances in the [Keeper].
+	BackupAll(archivePath string) (models.Backup, error)

+	// RestoreAll should restore all [Filer] instances from the given archive.
+	RestoreAll(archivePath string) error

 	Meta() models.Metadata